floschne/die-e-sozialen/README.md

 - Message reader modal styling
 - Fix message loading issues in nachrichten.ts
 - Add splashScreen animation on startup instead of showing a modal (only shows up in iOS and Android, not in Browser)
+7. Make project ready to compile to iOS and Android (some version conflicts prevent that) -> Phil

 # Crypto Info:
 - openpgp is scheiße!